Your Vision Correction Questions Answered

 Eyes typically stabilize around three to six months after surgery.
 Once that occurs, the laser correction to your cornea is permanent.
 Any additional need for glasses after that would be the result of normal aging processes that befall everyone, and not due to any instability in the refractive procedure.

 Ultimately, the results of any surgery depend on the human body’s ability to heal, and every person heals slightly differently.
 In the event that your healing process yields less visual acuity than expected after your initial LASIK treatment, it is possible to get an additional treatment.
 Your eye must first stabilize and be healthy enough to undergo another surgery.
 Typically, enhancement of LASIK usually takes place no earlier than three months after the original procedure.
-In the event that you are in need of an enhancement within one year of your initial LASIK procedure with Kugler Vision, Lance Kugler, MD, will happily provide that enhancement service at no additional charge.
+In the event that you are in need of an enhancement within two years of your initial LASIK procedure with Kugler Vision, we will happily provide that enhancement service at no additional charge.

 Many patients seeking refractive surgery do so because they have dry eyes and are unable to wear contact lenses.
 In many cases, it is important that dry eyes be treated prior to LASIK surgery.
 Your surgeon will determine at the time of your LASIK evaluation whether dry eye treatment is necessary.
 Treatment usually involves the use of tear supplements, topical medications, and punctal plugs.